younata/coz-e/src/build_log/chapter_5.md

 - 2022-12-09 - Installed the lower longeron on the starboard fuselage side.
 - 2022-12-10 - Installed the longeron doublers as well as the LWX and LWY stringers on both fuselage sides.
 - 2022-12-11 - Installed electrical cover & filled area between the stringers on the lower longerons with foam.
+- 2022-12-12 - Glassed the area between the LWX and LWY stringers on both fuselage sides with 6 plies of BID.
+- 2022-12-13 - Trimmed fiberglass from area between LW* stringers and the lower longerons, squared off forward edges, cut out space for main spar.